hannahdesmond/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Communication Skills

 I am an articulate communicator with notable written, oral, influencing, presentation and active listening skills.
-I have built on these skills throughout my career, starting in customer service and adminstrative teams.
+I have built on these skills throughout my career, starting in customer service and administrative teams.
 My skills grew, enabling me to become more persuasive and precise in my communication when coaching behaviour change and motivating patients and students in my mental health and welfare roles, as well as working with external teams and services with conflicting priorities, persuading them to take action, and having difficult conversations with colleagues, students and patients.

-More recently, in my capacity as freelance copywriter, I improved the web presence, visibility and credibility of a client (a social enterprise) by delivering weby copy for a large website.
+More recently, in my capacity as a freelance copywriter, I improved the web presence, visibility and credibility of a client (a social enterprise) by delivering web copy for a large website.
 I interviewed the MD and their staff, as well as other stakeholders such as artists and volunteers, to create a comprehensive brief.
 I communicated remotely with the web designer to understand the templates that I needed to work within, as well as communicate the requirements from a copy perspective.
-Over a period of 2 months I wrote, sought feedback and revised the web copy, which you can find here: https://ourbigpicture.co.uk
+Over a period of two months, I wrote, sought feedback and revised the web copy, which you can find here: https://ourbigpicture.co.uk

+#### Self-Development Skills & Sharing Knowledge

+It is clear from my career and educational history that I enjoy learning and developing myself.
+I have learned a range of new skills in my career to date.
+After completing my mental health training course while working in the NHS, I regularly recorded my sessions with service users and sought feedback from my supervisors.
+In my Senior PWP role, I kept a reflective journal and identified areas where I could improve my skillset, and I attended CPD sessions on managing anger, self-esteem, and various other relevant topics.
+I also shared the knowledge I acquired with other staff by providing short training sessions in team meetings.
+This allowed the team to develop their skillsets and provide a more comprehensive service.

-#### Another Skill
+#### Teamworking Skills

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+The teams I have worked in throughout my career have been varied.
+In the UK, I worked with several teams of therapists and with academic and support staff at Roehampton University, and in South Korea, I worked in teams of local and international teams.

+As a Student Welfare Officer, I worked within a close team where we often worked collaboratively, managing the welfare of the students and improving retention rates at the University.
+University departments, staff, and students often have competing priorities.
+Employing excellent teamworking skills to get the most out of collaboration was crucial, for example, when working with one particular student who was a risk to themselves, I met with my team and we created a strategy where we could all provide support to the student and share information and resources.
+We identified some of the areas of weakness in University policy in this area and spent time with the Student Services management team developing a new risk policy for the University.

 ## Education